 It’s easy to book a safari for Yala National Park.
 You could book a safari in advance, but the odds are it’s going to be more expensive that way.
 This is because many safari offers are package deals with lodging included, as well as the safari itself.
 If you’re looking to do a budget safari like we did, it’s probably better to set up your safari when you arrive in Tissamaharama.
 The staff at your accommodation will be more than happy to help connect you with your safari guide and driver.
 Just inquire about a safari at Yala National Park, and they will set up everything for you!
 It doesn’t get any easier than that.

-The owners of the guesthouse we stayed at were kind enough to wait up for us to arrive in Tissamaharama, and arranged the safari for us for the next day with not much notice.
+The owners of the Victory Guest House we stayed at were kind enough to wait up for us to arrive in Tissamaharama, and arranged the safari for us for the next day with not much notice.
 The guesthouse itself was nothing special, but the hosts were incredibly friendly and helpful, and it’s a great budget option for a quick stay before heading to the national park.

 Our Yala National Park Safari Experience